Cutting-Edge Video Sewer Inspection in Denver

 Effective Video Camera Inspections for Your Sewer Lines

-- Root Intrusion: Root intrusion occurs when tree or shrub roots become drawn to the moisture in your sewer system, and start to grow around or inside the line.
+Root intrusion occurs when tree or shrub roots become drawn to the moisture in your sewer system, and start to grow around or inside the line.
 As the wastewater acts as a fertilizer for the root, your sewer line will eventually become blocked, leading to leaks and back-ups.
 Watch out for damp, green spots in your yard, a persistent sewage smell around your property, an uptick of pests in your home, and slow drains, as these are all signs you need a video inspection to assess your sewer line for root intrusion.

-- Leaking Joints: If your sewer line is leaking at the joints, you may not only notice moisture around your exterior property, but wet spots and cracks throughout your home/basement, an increase in your water bill, a nasty sewage odor around your house, as well as possible mold/mildew growth.
+If your sewer line is leaking at the joints, you may not only notice moisture around your exterior property, but wet spots and cracks throughout your home/basement, an increase in your water bill, a nasty sewage odor around your house, as well as possible mold/mildew growth.
 Call right away for a sewer inspection as soon as you spot any of these signs, and avoid potentially paying thousands to clean up a dangerous sewage spill.

-- Foreign Objects Blocking Lines: When everything from toys to rodents to toiletries go down your drains, they can lead to major blockages in your sewer lines.
+When everything from toys to rodents to toiletries go down your drains, they can lead to major blockages in your sewer lines.
 Call High 5 Plumbing to identify these blockages with a video inspection, and remember, don’t flush anything down your toilet but regular toilet paper (and that includes so-called “flushable wipes,” which can easily end up stuck together, forming clogs in your sewer system.)

 For Inspections that Always End in a High Five, You Know Who to Call!

-At High 5 Plumbing, we make it easy to identify sewer line problems.
+At High 5 Plumbing, our plumbers make it easy to identify sewer line problems.
 Our Denver sewer line inspection company caters to all homeowners, which is why we offer special deals and financing to fit every budget.
 Our whole team is certified, and as a licensed, bonded, and insured plumbing company with an A+ from the Better Business Bureau, you already know our work lives up to the highest industry standards.
 Most importantly, we have a reputation for going above and beyond to help our customers, so you can trust that our video inspections will help improve the efficiency of your sewer line.